totalwpcare/Two-Factor-Authentication-with-Google-for-WooCommerce/readme.txt

 = From your WordPress dashboard =
 1. Navigate to `Plugins > Add New` from your WP Admin dashboard.
-2. Search for `WC Google Authenticator - WC Two Factor Authentication (2FA , MFA)`.
+2. Search for `Two Factor Authentication with Google for WooCommerce`.
-3. Install `WC Google Authenticator - WC Two Factor Authentication (2FA , MFA)` and Activate the plugin.
+3. Install `Two Factor Authentication with Google for WooCommerce` and Activate the plugin.

 = From WordPress.org =
 1. Search for `Two Factor Authentication with Google for WooCommerce` and download it.